chrisconley/houdini-gem/README.markdown

 * `:after_submit` - Method that should be called after submitting the task to Houdini.
 Can by a symbol or a lambda/proc.
 * `:id_method` - Method to get an identifier for the object.
 It is `id` by default, but you may want to use `to_param` with your app.
 Can be a symbol or lambda/proc.
 Use this in conjunction with `:finder`.
 * `:finder` - Method by which to find the model by an identifier.
 It is `find` by default.
 Can be a symbol or lambda/proc.
 Use this in conjunction with `:id_method`.

+## Credits

+* Thanks to Mike Nicholaides (https://github.com/nicholaides) for a huge refactoring to bring the gem up to date with the new version of Houdini.

+## License

+MIT License.
+Copyright 2012 Houdini Inc. http://houdiniapi.com